Why There’s No Such Thing as a Perfect Year

 Every December, we’re flooded with content claiming to hold the key to making the upcoming year our “best year ever.”
 Of course, these types of patronizing news stories, articles, and commercials don’t reflect the reality of life.
 So how on Earth can they hold the secret to the best year ever?

 This best year ever concept is directly connected to our obsession with flawlessness—which we know isn't possible.
 There’s no perfect year.
-So, as we start 2023, I’m going to stop trying to become a more perfect version of me.
+So, I’m going to stop trying to become a more perfect version of me.

 Seeking opportunities over perfection